 • If the personnel at the front desk announce my room number aloud when I’m picking up my key I immediately ask for a new room assignment and explain why.
 You don’t know who’s in the lobby.

-• Likewise, don’t you announce your first name at check-in, if at all possible.
-Use your first name’s initial, or just use a title; Mr., Ms., Mrs., Dr. Reveal as little of your identity as possible in the hotel, to make it harder for a thief to impersonate you to gain access to your room.
+• Likewise, don’t announce your first name at check-in, if at all possible.
+Use your first name’s initial, or just use a title: Mr., Ms., Mrs., Dr. Reveal as little of your identity as possible in the hotel to make it harder for a thief to impersonate you to gain access to your room.
 Speak quietly when discussing the room.

-• Some hotels are now letting guests check in on line, choose a room, set up their credit card to pay their bill and turn their smartphone into their room key, so guests never need to go to the front desk to check in.
-That’s a big security help as it eliminates problematical check-ins.
+• Some hotels are now letting guests check in online, choose a room, set up their credit card to pay their bill, and turn their smartphone into their room key, so guests never need to go to the front desk to check in.
+That’s a big security help, as it eliminates problematic check-ins.

 • Similarly, if your hotel supplies door hangers to put in food or cleaning requests, never put your name on the hangers.

 • If your room windows open, check their locks when you get to your room after check-in.
 If they don’t work, get another room.
 If your room has a connecting door to the room next door, at the least make sure it has a dead bolt lock that works.
 Better yet, get another room.

 • If any lights are out in the hallways or parking lot of your hotel, report it to hotel management and ask them to replace the lights immediately.

 Travelers should be pleased that hotels are making excellent changes to improve guests’ security, but it’s still important for travelers to take commonsense measures to keep themselves safe.